-Similar to the qualitative component for teachers, the qualitative component for leaders must also be research-based, incorporating national best practices and methodology.
+Similar to the qualitative assessment components for teachers, the qualitative assessment components for leaders must also be research-based, incorporating national best practices and methodology.
 Examples of observable and measureable characteristics for leaders include, but are not limited to:

 - Demonstrations of organizational and school management,

 - Instructional leadership,

 - Professional growth and responsibility,

 - Interpersonal skills,

 - Leadership skills, and

 - Stakeholder perceptions.